jswelling/CMU-MS-DAS-Vis-S24/docs/course_intro_body.md

 don't.
 It will be worth the same number of points as a homework assignment.
 If for any reason you feel you cannot do this assignment, please contact me and we will find an appropriate alternative.

+## ChatGPT And All That ##

+Yes, you could ask some LLM to write your homework code.
+Please just ask me for help instead.
+I actually enjoy helping students, and you'll learn more.